 Then the dawn.
 Shouts, battle fire, dense smoke, and a horde of enemy soldiers moving quickly toward the brave but doomed little group.

-… suddenly, just as the outnumbering German forces were about to attack, an army of heavenly soldiers dressed in khaki uniform appeared from nowhere through the smoke and drove back the enemy.
+Then an incredible thing happened… suddenly, just as the outnumbering German forces were about to attack, an army of heavenly soldiers dressed in khaki uniform appeared from nowhere through the smoke and drove back the enemy.
 Fear fell on the Germans and they fled and the little group was saved.

 Just as suddenly as they had appeared the unstoppable ghost army disappeared and a holy reverence fell on the young man and his comrades.
 Had they imagined it?
 Had it really happened?
 There was no other group of British soldiers near them.
 The dark hours had given way to victory for them despite their fears.